Moderne helps companies automate their code migration and fixes

 Version control

-If a third-party API provider or open source framework is updated, for example, with the older version no longer actively supported, this necessitates action from companies to ensure their software remains secure and compliant.
+If a third-party API provider or open source framework is updated, for example, with the older version no longer actively supported, companies need to ensure their software remains secure and compliant.
 “It requires revving dependencies [updating version numbers in configuration files] and changing all the call sites for the APIs that have changed — it’s tedious, repetitive, but hasn’t been automated,” Moderne CEO and cofounder Jonathan Schneider told VentureBeat.

 Moderne is built on top of OpenRewrite, an open source automated code refactoring tool for Java, which Schneider developed at Netflix several years ago.
-While developers can already use the built-in refactoring and semantic search features included in integrated development environments (IDEs), if they need to perform a migration or apply a CVE patch, they need to follow multiple manual steps.
+While developers can already use the built-in refactoring and semantic search features included in integrated development environments (IDEs), if they need to perform a migration or apply a CVE patch, they have to follow multiple manual steps.
 Moreover, they can only work on a single repository at a time.

-“So if an organization has hundreds of microservices — which is not uncommon for even very small organizations, and larger ones have thousands — each repository needs to be loaded into [the] IDE and operated one-by-one,” Schneider said.
+“So if an organization has hundreds of microservices — which is not uncommon for even very small organizations, and larger ones have thousands — each repository needs to be loaded into [the] IDE and operated one by one,” Schneider said.
 “A developer can spend weeks or months doing this across the codebase.”

-OpenRewrite, on the other hand, provides “building blocks” — individual search and refactoring operations — that can be composed into an automated sequence called recipes that can be used by anyone.
-And that is what Moderne offers — it’s complementary to OpenRewrite, and allows companies to apply these recipes in bulk to their codebases.
+OpenRewrite, on the other hand, provides “building blocks” — individual search and refactoring operations — that can be composed into an automated sequence called recipes anyone can use.
+Moderne’s offering complements OpenRewrite and allows companies to apply these recipes in bulk to their codebases.

 Enterprises, specifically, can accumulate vast amounts of code.
-One of Moderne’s early product design partners is a “large financial institution” which incorporates some 250 million lines of Java code — or “one eighth of all Github Java code,” Schneider noted, adding that this is actually on the “low-to-medium” side for what a typical enterprise might have.
+One of Moderne’s early product design partners is a “large financial institution” that incorporates some 250 million lines of Java code — or “one-eighth of all GitHub Java code,” Schneider noted, adding that this is actually on the “low to medium” side for what a typical enterprise might have.

 “Some of this code is obsolete (e.g. accrued through historical acquisitions), some is under rapid development (e.g. mobile apps) — but the majority represents super valuable business assets, such as ATM software and branch management software,” Schneider said.

-And let’s say a company decides to redeploy developers internally to work on rapid development projects — it still needs to consider all the core software components that underpin the business, and which needs to be maintained.
-That is where Moderne comes into play, as it automates the code migration and CVE patching process, freeing developers to work on other mission-critical projects.
+And let’s say a company decides to redeploy developers internally to work on rapid development projects — it still needs to consider the core software components that underpin the business and need to be maintained.
+Moderne automates the code migration and CVE patching process, freeing developers to work on other mission-critical projects.

 When Moderne eventually goes to market, it will adopt an open core business model, with a free plan for the open source community and individual users, while the premium SaaS plan will support larger codebases and teams with additional features for collaboration.

-The company said that it plans to use its fresh cash injection to grow a “vibrant open source community for OpenRewrite,” expand its internal engineering team, and bolster its SaaS product ahead of launch.
+The company said it will use its fresh cash injection to grow a “vibrant open source community for OpenRewrite,” expand its internal engineering team, and bolster its SaaS product ahead of launch.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: